nicolabs/nicobot/README.md

 ### Docker usage

-At the present time there are [several Docker images available](https://hub.docker.com/r/nicolabs/nicobot/tags, with the following tags :
+At the present time there are [several Docker images available](https://hub.docker.com/r/nicolabs/nicobot/tags), with the following tags :

-- **debian** : this is the most portable image ; in order to keep it relatively small it does not include support for *Signal* messaging (will throw an error if you try --> use XMPP instead)
+- **debian** : this is the most portable image ; in order to keep it relatively small it does not include the *Signal* backend (will throw an error if you try --> use XMPP instead)
-- **debian-signal** : this is the most complete image ; it is also the largest one, but includes everything needed to use the *Signal* backend
+- **debian-signal** : this is the most complete image ; it is also the largest one, but allows *Signal* messaging
 - **alpine** : this should be the smallest image, but it's more complex to maintain and therefore might not always meet this expectation.
-Also, due to the lack/complexity of Alpine support for some Python, Java & native dependencies, an image may not exist for all platforms and it currently doesn't support the Signal backend (you can use XMPP instead).
+Also, due to the lack/complexity of Alpine support for some Python, Java & native dependencies, images may support less platforms and it currently doesn't provide the Signal backend (you can use XMPP instead).

 Please have a look at the status pills at the top of this document to get more details like status and size.